HQ

 The whole household, on the kitchen iPad.

-HomeHQ is a family command center built for the iPad in your kitchen — calendar, chores, and meals on one calm, always-on screen, mirrored to every phone through the Google Calendar you already use.
+HomeHQ is a family command center built for the iPad in your kitchen — calendar, chores, and meals on one calm, always-on screen, mirrored to every iPhone through the Google Calendar you already use.

 One calendar.
 Everyone sees it.
-Anywhere.

 HomeHQ runs on the Google Calendar your family already uses.
-Connect it once and everything syncs two-way — so the kitchen iPad, every iPhone, the web, and even an Android phone all show the same plan.
-Nobody gets left out, and nobody has to switch.
+Connect it once and every change shows up everywhere — the kitchen iPad and every iPhone show the same plan.
+Nothing to migrate, nobody to convince.

 • Color-coded per person, automatically.